LiaoliaoLiu/CS61A/1. Functions/Lecture 2 Functions.md

 1. create a function with signature \<name>(\<formal parameters>)
 2. set theh body of that function to be everything indented(what tab does) after the first line
    1. the body doesn't excute until the function was called (squirrel)
-3. Bind \<name> to that function in the current frame
+3. Bind \<name> to that function in the current frame (parent)

+## Environment Diagrams for Nested Def Statements
+- Every user-defined function has a parent frame (often global)
+- The parent of a function is the frame in which it was defined
+- Every local frame has a parent frame (often global)
+- The parent of a frame is the parent of the function called

 ## Procedure for calling/applying user-defined functions (version 1):
-1. add a local frame, forming a new environment(just like C run a function, a independent environment)
+1. add a local frame, forming a new environment(just like C run a function, an independent environment)
     ```
     global frame
     name | value